 Ceramic Artist, Potter, Soil Scientist

-The Tasmanian landscape inherently shapes my art.
+The natural landscape inherently shapes my art.
 I like it when a place has been around for eons of time but there is a tension between geologic time and the way it looks now.

 Watch my pit firing video